D804/TA-JS-methods-TJaaad/block-BJaada/code/string-methods.md

     ```
      - `trimStart()` string with no whitespace in the beginning side (string data type) if no   whitespace present in the beginning side it will return copy of that string.(string)
 7. `concat`
+    -Parameter: - string data type (concatinate one or more than one string).
+    - Return:  - concatinated string.
+    - Example:
+    ```js
+    let quotes="Stay Hungry Stay Foolish"
+    let person="Steve jobes"
+    quotes.concat(" :",person);//"Stay Hungry Stay Foolish : Steve jobes"
+    let statement="The true sign of intelligence is not knowledge but imagination";
+    let person="Elbert Einstein"
+    statement.concat(" :",person);//"The true sign of intelligence is not knowledge but imagination:Elbert Einstein" "Collect moment not things".concat(": ","Tashmin");// "Collect moment not things:Tashmin" "25".concat(45);//2545
+    ```
+     - `concat()` two string get concatinated with the help of concate.parameters are one or more than one if any one of the value is not string implicit conversion take place .
 8. `endsWith`
+    -Parameter: -  search character that  string ends with that character or not (string data   type )
+    optional(length we can search by length of the string);
+    - Return:  - true or false
+    - Example:
+    ```js
+    let quotes="Stay Hungry Stay Foolish"

+    quotes.endsWith("Foolish");//true
+    let statement="The true sign of intelligence is not knowledge but imagination";

+    statement.endsWith("Imagination");//false
+      "Collect moment not things".endsWith("thing",12);// false

+    ```
+     - `endsWith()` endsWith check either ends with that character or not.there is one optional parameters  is length we can search using length property it will return true or false .It is a case sensitive.
 9. `includes`
+    -Parameter: - searchString and position.
+    optional(length we can search by length of the string);
+    - Return:  - true or false
+    - Example:
+    ```js
+    let quotes="Stay Hungry Stay Foolish"

+    quotes.includes("Foolish");//true
+    let statement="The true sign of intelligence is not knowledge but imagination";

+    statement.includes("knowledge");//false
+      "Collect moment not things".concat("thing",30);// false

+    ```
+     - `includes()` includes search character in a string if the character is present it will return true else return false but there is a one optional property is position which search the character lies on that position or not .
 10. `indexOf`
+  -Parameter: -  searchValue, fromIndex(optional)

+    - Return:  -searchValue or -1
+    - Example:
+    ```js
+    let quotes="Stay Hungry Stay Foolish"

+    quotes.indexOf("Foolish");//17
+    let statement="The true sign of intelligence is not knowledge but imagination";

+    statement.indexOf("work");//-1
+      "Collect moment not things".concat("thing",30);// -1
+      "work hard".indexOf("",3);//3

+    ```
+     - `indexOf()` indexOf return the index of particular string it has two parameter searchValue  and fromIndex  if search value is not present it will return -1 and in searchValue if we give empty string it will return 0  and  we provide empty string with fromIndex  if it will under the string it wll return the fromIndex value or the last index value.

 11. `lastIndexOf`
+    -Parameter: -  searchValue, fromIndex(optional)

+    - Return:  -searchValue or -1
+    - Example:
+    ```js
+    let quotes="Stay Hungry Stay Foolish"

+    quotes.lastIndexOf("Foolish");//17
+    let statement="The true sign of intelligence is not knowledge but imagination true";

+    statement.lastIndexOf("true",20);//4
+      "Collect moment not things".concat("thing",30);// -1

+    ```
+     - `lastIndexOf()`

 12. `padEnd`
 13. `padStart`
 14. `repeat`